vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 The second path will take you through the official installation documentation.
 This is not difficult but will involve more steps and choices.
-It will, however, possibly give you more control and flexibility.
+It will, however, ultimately give you more control and flexibility.

 # The [Blue Pill](https://en.wikipedia.org/wiki/Red_pill_and_blue_pill): Unofficial set-up script